Regularity for convex viscosity solutions of Lagrangian mean curvature equation: Introduction

 The convexity of the special Lagrangian equation plays a dominant role in its regularity theory.
 The arctangent operator is concave if $u$ is convex, or if the Hessian has a lower bound $\lambda\ge 0$.
+Bao and Chen \cite{BCconvex} showed regularity for convex $W^{2,p}$ strong solutions.
 For smooth convex solutions of (\ref{s1}), Hessian estimates have been obtained by Chen-Warren-Yuan \cite{WYJ}.
 Recently in \cite{CSY}, Chen-Shankar-Yuan confirmed that convex viscosity solutions of \eqref{s1} are smooth.
 The semiconvex singular solutions constructed by Wang-Yuan \cite{WdY} show that the convexity condition is necessary.
 Similarly, if in \eqref{s1} we have critical phase $|c|=(n-2)\pi/2$ or supercritical phase $|c|>(n-2)\pi/2$, then $F(D^2u)$ has convex level sets, but it was shown by Yuan \cite{YY0} that this fails for subcritical phases $|c|<(n-2)\pi/2$.
 For critical and supercritical phases, Hessian estimates for \eqref{s1} have been obtained by Warren-Yuan \cite{WY9,WY} and Wang-Yuan \cite{WaY}, see also \cite{L}.
-Recently in \cite {AB1}, Bhattacharya proved Hessian estimates for solutions of (\ref{slag}) with a $C^{1,1}$ supercritical phase.
 For subcritical phases, $C^{1,\alpha}$ solutions of \eqref{s1} were constructed by Nadirashvili-Vl\u{a}du\c{t} \cite{NV} and Wang-Yuan \cite{WdY}.
 Hessian lower bounds also play a role in the dual equation \eqref{MA}.
 The Monge-Amp\'ere type equation $\det D^2u=h(x)$ has Pogorelov-type singular $C^{1-2/n}$ convex viscosity solutions whose graphs contain a line.
 However, under the necessary \textit{strict} convexity assumption $\lambda>0$, interior regularity was obtained by Pogorelov \cite{P2} for a smooth enough right hand side $h(x)$, by Urbas \cite{U} if $h(x)$ is Lipschitz and $u(x)\in C^{(1-2/n)^+}$, and by Caffarelli \cite{Caf} if $h(x)$ is merely H\"older.

 The convexity of $u$ creates its own challenges in proving regularity, since it is unstable under smooth approximations of the boundary value.
 To use the method of a priori estimates, one would solve the Dirichlet problem for a modified concave equation $\Tilde{F}(D^2u)=\psi(x)$, where $\tilde f(\lambda)=\arctan\lambda$ for $\lambda \geq 0$ and $=\lambda$ for $\lambda<0$.
 If we approximate the boundary data and find the smooth solution of this problem, it may no longer be convex, and therefore lacks a connection to the original problem.
 Although a priori estimates are available for \eqref{slag} and \eqref{s1}, estimates for $\tilde F$ are unknown.